 To activate the center of the house, arrange a fruit plant (such as oranges or lemons), illuminate the area with lights, incorporate a representation of water, place a yellow crystal, and position a metal object.
-All these objects signify the five elements, and in combination with the annual star 8, will only bring prosperity to the whole family living in that house.
+These elements symbolize the harmonious combination of the five elements, working in tandem with the auspicious annual star 8, will only bring prosperity to the family living in that house.

-Now that you know which of the eight types of lucky dishes you should have on the Chinese New Year, it is time to prepare these holiday meals so you can start the New Year successfully.
+Now that you know which of the eight lucky dishes you should have on the Chinese New Year, it is time to prepare these holiday meals so you can start the New Year successfully.

-May the Year of the Rabbit 2023 bring you prosperity and plenty of luck!
+May the Year of the Rabbit 2023 bring you prosperity and luck!